Roland GR-500 Synth-Guitar 1977

-The introduction of the Moog Guitar at this past summer’s 2008 NAMM brought to attention of previous attempts to making guitars more synth-like.
+The introduction of the Moog Guitar at this past summer brought attention of previous attempts to making guitars more vintage synth-like.
 The Moog Guitar Company didn’t create a guitar synth, per se, but with its features like the voltage-controlled filter and continuous sustain, it’s a prodigy of the Roland GR-500.

 So what did the Roland GR-500 sound like?
 It’s reported that the Poly-Ensemble could produce convincing bowed string sounds, bass tones were effortless, and the synth’s “Melody” section gave guitarists total control over the synth’s components, allowing a complete range of tones, noises and, of course, effects.